nitishk879/ebay/README.md

 # ebay
-I've written some css code for ebay listing.
+I've written template in SCSS for ebay listing.
+I'm using Hydra for listing contents.